Thailand - Koh Lanta

 Is Lanta a safe place?
 I didn't experience any problems myself but I saw a lot of young lads who looked very dodgy.
 Thai males with criminal tendencies have a certain look about them.
 My friends stayed late at the Opium bar on New Year's Eve and told me that around midnight it was overtaken by young Thai males who were looking for trouble.
 She said the atmosphere was very bad and the police turned up.

-In Thailand there is always a slight sense of lawlessness but in remote places - such as islands - it does seem to be worse.
 I would advise single girls travelling to Lanta to be very careful, especially at night.
 There were loads of kids riding around on motorbikes.
 The boy in the photo was 13 but I saw lots of kids riding motorbikes who could only have been 9 or 10.
 There was hardly a crash helmet in sight and visiting farangs don't help to set an example by riding around far too fast with no crash helmets.

 Accommodation